Kuehn family

-Bernard Julius Otto Kuehn (sometimes referred to as Kuhn, German spelling with Umlaut: "Kühn") (1894 or 95 – 1956) and his family were spies in the employ of the Abwehr for Nazi Germany who had close ties to Propaganda Minister Joseph Goebbels.
+Bernard Julius Otto Kühn (sometimes referred to as Kuhn, German spelling with umlaut: "Kühn") (1894 or 95 – 1956) and his family were spies in the employ of the Abwehr for Nazi Germany who had close ties to Propaganda Minister Joseph Goebbels.
 In 1935, Goebbels offered Kuehn a job working for Japanese intelligence in Hawaii; he accepted and moved his family to Honolulu on August 15, 1935.
-The family included Dr. Kuehn, 41 years old; his wife, Friedel; a daughter, Susie Ruth (at 17, she was the former mistress of Goebbels); and her half-brother, Hans Joachim.
+The family included Dr. Kühn, 41 years old; his wife, Friedel; a daughter, Susie Ruth (at 17, she was the former mistress of Goebbels); and her half-brother, Hans Joachim.
+Goebbels sent the family to Hawaii because he discovered Ruth was half Jewish.
 Since all four members of the family were involved in the espionage they were dubbed the "8 eyed spy".
+They also had a son named Eberhard.

 His daughter dated U.S. military personnel and opened a beauty parlor that offered the best and cheapest services in the city.
 Wives of high-ranking military personnel would spend hours gossiping about the comings and goings of their husbands.
 "They talked so much," she would later say, "that it was a relief when they left the place".

-Bernard Kuehn's son, Hans Joachim Kuehn was only 11 years old when he was trained by his father to ask precise questions about the ships and submarines.
-Young Hans was also trained to notice some critical areas on those ships and submarines.
-Every morning, Bernard would dress up young Hans as a U.S. Navy sailor to show their patriotism, and they would both go walk along the waterfront.
-The officers would invite Hans into the ships and submarines and that is when Hans would start spying.
+Bernard took his son Hans on drives so that he could count the warships and planes.
+He also built a dormer window in their house high over Pearl Harbor and bought high powered binoculars to monitor the US forces.

 His wife's job was to record all intelligence that the family obtained.

 When Japanese master spy Takeo Yoshikawa arrived in Honolulu, Dr. Kuehn would flash coded messages with a bright light from the attic of the Kuehn household—a system that went undetected until the end.

 Bernard Kuehn would send coded messages to Japanese consulates.
 A Japanese agent claimed that Bernard lacked spying skill and was not made for the job offered by Goebbels.
 He would engage in his spying activities even when he was at risk of getting caught.
 The information that Kuehn gave the Japanese was not of great value.

-The Kuehns went unnoticed by the Americans until the day of the attack, December 7, 1941.
-They were still sending coded information to the Japanese army, as they watched the carnage from their cottage that overlooked Pearl Harbor.
-As they sent the messages, the flashing light showing from the Kuehns' lodge was noticed.
-This triggered an alert to U.S. military intelligence.